JohnGebreselassie/CookingList/JOURNEY.md

     b.
 Knowing this, I can start thinking through some basic database design for my project
         ba.
 Table of users with table of recipes, a user can have many recipes (one-to-many)
     c.
 SQLAlchemy starts tomorrow, goal is to finish by Saturday and start endpoints over the weekend
+6. 7/17
+    a.
+Started SQLAlchemy tutorial
+    b.
+Found out along the way that i needed a PostgreSQL adapter for python to use SQLAlchemy Core
+    c.
+Installed psycopg2 off a video recommendation, was a nightmare to install
+    d.
+Finally connected to the database(createdb database) and created a table in there from python, pretty cool
+    e.
+SQL Alchemy tutorial done tomorrow hopefully, trying to finish both Core and ORM and decide which is best for the project